natcap/invest.users-guide/source/urban_nature_access.rst

   indicate an undersupply of greenspace relative to the stated greenspace demand to the population group POP_GROUP.
   Units: Square meters of greenspace per person.
+* **output/greenspace_balance_totalpop_[POP_GROUP].tif**
+  The greenspace balance in population group POP_GROUP, in square meters of greenspace.
+  Positive pixel values indicate an oversupply of greenspace relative to the stated greenspace demand to the population group POP_GROUP.
+Negative values indicate an undersupply of greenspace relative to the stated greenspace demand to the population group POP_GROUP.
+  Units: Square meters of greenspace.
 * **intermediate/greenspace_area.tif**
   Pixels values represent the area of greenspace (in square meters) represented in each pixel.
 Units: square meters.